 Plants and Animals in the Book of Mormon:

-Critics point to apparent problems with plants and animals in the Book of Mormon as proof of fraud from Joseph Smith.
-As with the Bible, there are some complex issues that require some digging and understanding.
-Here I offer my perspectives as one who accepts the authenticity of the Book of Mormon as an ancient record.
-This supplements my LDS FAQ page, "Problems with the Book of Mormon," one of several pages in a suite of "Frequently Asked Questions about Latter-day Saint Beliefs."
-Also see my page on Book of Mormon evidences.
+Critics of the Book of Mormon often point to apparent problems with plants and animals as evidence of fraud from Joseph Smith.
+As with the Bible, there are some complex issues that require some exploration.
+Here I offer my views.
+This supplements my LDSFAQ page, "Problems with the Book of Mormon," part of a suite of "Frequently Asked Questions about Latter-day Saint Beliefs."
+Also see Book of Mormon Evidences.
 This work is solely the responsibility of Jeff Lindsay.

-Mormanity is my LDS blog, in operation since 2004.
+Mormanity is my LDS blog.
 Numerous issues have been discussed there.
 Join the fray!
 Or visit the other blogs on my blogroll there.

 Also consider my "Book of Mormon Evidences" page.